Klipper3d/klipper/docs/Config_Reference.md

 #   be provided.
 #on_error_gcode:
 #   A list of G-Code commands to execute when an error is reported.
+#   See docs/Command_Templates.md for G-Code format.
+The default is to
+#   run TURN_OFF_HEATERS.
 ```

 ### [sdcard_loop]